 1. Peppermint Bark Soap

 This recipe yields a soap that looks JUST like peppermint bark candy.
 Two layers of “chocolate” are topped with “crushed candy canes”.
 It looks so amazingly realistic you’ll have to label it well to make sure your friends don’t eat it.
-It uses a goat’s milk melt and pour soap base so you don’t have to deal with lye and can focus on the details and the beauty of this recipe!
-There a few peppermint soap recipes on this list, but this one is the most impressive.
+It uses a goat’s milk melt-and-pour soap base so you don’t have to deal with lye and can focus on the details and the beauty of this recipe!
+There are a few peppermint soap recipes on this list, but this one is the most impressive.

 2. Christmas Tree Cold Process Soap